LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 2. **Assign an Object type**
    - Assign the `MonoScript` associated with the desired Scriptable Object.
    - For non-ScriptableObject types you can enter the full type name such as `UnityEngine.GameObject` for Prefabs.
+   - For Sub Assets you can assign an optional Main Asset, which is only needed if you want to group your Sheets by Main Asset.
    - This links the importer to the correct Object type.

 3. **Enter the Google Sheet details**